 In this semilab, we will see how far we can get in solving a single problem: If we want to determine the age distribution of a city (i.e., the proportion of individuals aged 1, 2, 3, etc.) but can only know the answers to three questions—such as "What is the average age?" or "How many individuals are aged 5?"—which three questions (each resulting in a single value) would allow us to construct the most accurate approximation of the true distribution?

-[Bonus] A prize valued at $100 is offered to the first student who makes an actionable improvement to our collective approach—which we will implement together and verify on the testing set cities.
-This challenge exists because the proposed solution (potentially) has room for improvement, and identifying a better set of questions could have substantial research implications.
-Given these real-world applications, the challenge is especially formidable—any genuine improvement is more than worthy of the reward.
+In practice, data from 200 cities will be utilized—100 for training and 100 for evaluation.
+A prize valued at $100 is offered to the first student who makes an actionable improvement to our collective approach, which we will implement together and verify on the testing set cities.
+This challenge exists because meaningful improvement could have real research implications, making it more than worthy of the award.

 Prerequisites: being comfortable with exponents, logarithms, multivariable functions, and basic probability theory (discrete distributions, computing the mean of a distribution, etc.).
 Some knowledge of calculus is recommended, and knowledge of Python (or a similar mathematical programming language) is highly recommended.